makeplans/makeplans-i18n/README.md

 # Localisation files for MakePlans

-Here you will find the localisation files for [MakePlans](https://makeplans.com)
+Here you will find the localisation files for [MakePlans](https://makeplans.com).

+If you want to have the booking site in MakePlans you have three options:

+1) Contribute to our localisation files by reading the rest of this document.

+2) [Contact us](https://makeplans.com/en/contact/) for an automatic translation to your language (Using Google Translate so it will not be perfect).

+3) [Contact us](https://makeplans.com/en/contact/) for a paid professional translation to your language.

 ## Contribute